Types of Foods

 Plant-Based Proteins

-The main difficulty is that the product has to be simultaneously creamy, high in protein, and heat-stable, in particular, if it is to be used for melting or foaming.
+Dairy Alternatives: The main difficulty is that the product has to be simultaneously creamy, high in protein, and heat-stable, in particular, if it is to be used for melting or foaming.

 Precision Fermentation Foods

-Such products provide a level of purity and consistency that farming is not always able to deliver.
+Novel Proteins: Such products provide a level of purity and consistency that farming is not always able to deliver.
 Moreover, they serve as a stepping stone for the creation of novel product categories.

 Sustainable Food Systems

-Utilizing byproducts is definitely a green practice; however, it very often can bring unique functional properties that you won’t be able to get in any other way.
+Upcycled Foods: Utilising byproducts is definitely a green practice; however, it very often can bring unique functional properties that you won’t be able to get in any other way.

-Elements that come from regenerative situations are not only more earth-friendly, but in a majority of cases, they also possess higher nutrient density.
+Regenerative Agriculture Outputs: Elements that come from regenerative situations are not only more earth-friendly, but in a majority of cases, they also possess higher nutrient density.

-You May Also Like : Food Business Ideas
+You May Also Like: Food Business Ideas

 Foodsure’s Perspective on the Future of Food Categories

-Let’s bring your food idea to life and turn it into a market-winning product with the best Food Production Company in India
+Let’s bring your food idea to life and turn it into a market-winning product with the best Food Production Company in India.

 Book a FREE call with our formulation expert.
 Contact now at +91 8130404757